alubchuk/node-config-enametoolong-demo/README.md

 This project demonstrates `ENAMETOOLONG` OS level error which sometimes happens to occur in `node-config` library.

+## Prerequisites
+- Multiple configuration files (around 10 or more)
+- Deep directory nesting.
+You should clone this repo deeper enough so that your filenames become quite long to eventually produce this bug (don't place it on the HOME dir level, it should be deeper)

 ## Recommendations
 It's better to run this code on OS X system which has Python installed (Linux should also work, but I didn't test this script there, however I know that Linux has usually 4096 bytes limitation for PATH_MAX).